IlarionHalushka/ilarionhalushka.github.io/_posts/2021-02-16-Why-Development-Teams-Lose-Motivation.markdown

 * no one listens to opinions of developer.
 * frequent switch of context (tasks).

+{% include lazyload.html image_src="/assets/images/sometimes-life-makes-you-stop-a-project-to-start-another.png" image_alt="Change of context" image_title="Change of context" %}

 #### Management
 * micro management.
 * [seagull management](https://en.wikipedia.org/wiki/Seagull_management).
-* unclear hierarchy - no one knows who is responsible for what.
+* unclear hierarchy and responsibilities - no one knows who is responsible for what.

 #### Schedule
 * rigid schedule.